Landing page banner-Houghton_Street_98031400x300

 Widening Participation

 Our Widening Participation team work with non-selective, state funded schools and colleges, in particular with students from backgrounds under-represented in higher education and/or at a high-tariff institution such as LSE.
-The Widening Participation team run schemes and activities for eligible students from primary school to sixth form, including tutoring, mentoring and Pathways Programmes.
+The Widening Participation team run schemes and activities for eligible students pre-16 to sixth form, including tutoring, mentoring and Pathways Programmes.

 About Widening Participation at LSE